Oil falls on concerns of faltering economic growth to hit demand - Up News Info

 Article content

-MELBOURNE — Oil prices edged down on Wednesday on concerns that oil demand growth will fall as major economies suffer through inflation and supply chain issues though surging prices for power generation fuels such as coal and natural gas limited losses.
+LONDON — Oil prices edged down on Wednesday on concerns that oil demand growth will fall as major economies suffer through inflation and supply chain issues though surging prices for power generation fuel such as coal and natural gas limited losses.

 Article content

-However, China, along with Europe and India, remain mired in coal and natural gas shortages that have jacked up prices for the electric generation fuels.
+However, China, along with Europe and India, remains mired in coal and natural gas shortages that have pushed up prices for electricity generation fuels.

-“The data is backward looking, but China’s energy shortages are very real in real-time,” Jeffrey Halley, a senior analyst at brokerage OANDA said.
+“These are troubling times for China.
+A severe energy crisis is gripping the country,” said Stephen Brennock of broker PVM.

-“It will take a material fall in natural gas and coal prices to cap oil prices.”
+“The current price point will act as a drag on its foreign crude purchases while simultaneously incentivising a further drawdown in domestic oil stocks.”

-Still, the International Monetary Fund on Tuesday cut its growth outlooks for the United States and other major economies on worries supply chain disruptions and cost pressures are holding back the global economic recovery from the coronavirus pandemic.
+Meanwhile, the International Monetary Fund on Tuesday cut its growth outlook for the United States and other major economies on worries supply chain disruptions and cost pressures are holding back a global economic recovery from the coronavirus pandemic.

 A strong U.S. dollar, trading near a one-year high, also weighed on oil prices, as it makes oil more expensive for those holding other currencies.